jcolomb/gintonic-blog/text/survey_analysis_report2.md

 while looking completely normal on one's computer.
 GIN brings therefore the possibility to publish sub-modules independently of each others, which will ease the opening of research data.
-It might also make [the use of markdown and latex to write manuscripts](https://oa-pub.hos.tuhh.de/en/project/) a straightforward choice, as these technologies can use git as a version control system.
+It might also make [the use of markdown and LaTex to write manuscripts](https://oa-pub.hos.tuhh.de/en/project/) a straightforward choice, as these technologies can use git as a version control system.

 We are building an extension that will facilitate some administrative tasks and automate some complex work-flows linked to the use of the template.